emreg00/guild/README.md

 \$> ./guild -s d -n data/test_proteins.txt -e data/test_interactions_for_netshort.txt -o output.txt
 ```

-    * Edge scores are average relevance scores of the nodes they connect

-    * A python script named "convert_network_for_netshort.py" is provided for creating edge scores file that is going to be used by NetShort (where original edge scores are multiplied by average of the scores of the nodes the edges belong to).
+Edge scores are average relevance scores of the nodes they connect.
+A python script named "convert_network_for_netshort.py" is provided for creating edge scores file that is going to be used by NetShort (where original edge scores are multiplied by average of the scores of the nodes the edges belong to).
 It requires Python (version 2.5.2 or higher).
 The following command would convert the original edge scores file "data/test_interactions.txt" to a NetShort specific "data/test_interactions_for_netshort.txt" egde scores file using node scores information in "data/test_proteins.txt".

 ```
 \$> python src/convert_network_for_netshort.py data/test_proteins.txt data/test_interactions.txt